 “I have those symptoms too, especially in my lower back area,” replied another.

-Other MyMSTeam members said:
+Other MyMSTeam members offered these descriptions:

 In MS, common symptoms include motor and sensory issues such as:

-One study from the journal Parkinsonism & Related Disorders found that participants with MS and internal tremor reported significantly higher anxiety levels than those with MS without internal tremor.
-As one MyMSTeam member shared of this sensation, “I get it at night … usually at the end of the day, when I’ve done way too much.”
-Similarly, another member indicated that getting enough sleep seemed to help: “Much better sleep, vibrations seem to have stopped!”
+Members of MyMSTeam have described linking stress or tiredness with this symptom.
+“I get it at night … usually at the end of the day, when I’ve done way too much,” one member shared.
+Another member indicated that getting enough sleep seemed to help: “Much better sleep — vibrations seem to have stopped!”

 MyMSTeam is the social network for people with MS and their loved ones.
-On MyMSTeam, more than 207,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+On MyMSTeam, more than 217,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.

 Get updates directly to your inbox.